luismezaf/permission-manager-ts/README.md

 As this is a JavaScript library, you can also use it in your VueJS projects the same way you would in vanilla JavaScript.

-I strongly recommend creating a hook to manage the permission definitions.
+I strongly recommend creating a hook to manage the permission definition.
 Here is a basic example.

 ``` TypeScript
 import { definePermissions } from "permission-manager.ts";